WDI-SEA/react-development-course-materials/01-React Key Concepts/06-lotr-code-along.md

 ```

 React gathers all of the props we added to the `<Movie>` component and makes them each available through the `this.props` object.
-This means that inside the `Movie` component, we can now access the values of props through: `this.props.title`, `this.props.hours` and `this.props.minutes`.
+This means that, inside the `Movie` component, we can now access the values of props through `this.props.title`, `this.props.hours`, and `this.props.minutes`.

-In JSX we use curly braces `{ }` to enumerate the value of something.
+In JSX, we use curly braces `{ }` to enumerate the value of something.

 - In `src/Movie.js`, change the `<h1>` to display the value of